copyleft-next/copyleft-next/README.md

 GPL.next
 ========

-GPL.next is a fork of the GNU General Public License, version
-3. Contributions of patches, ideas, and criticism are welcome.
+GPL.next is an experimental fork of the GNU General Public License, version 3.
+Contributions of patches, ideas, and criticism are welcome.
 Forks in the GitHub sense are encouraged.
 The goal of this effort is to develop an improved strong copyleft free software license.
+Needless to say, no one should actually *use* a development version of GPL.next as an actual license.

 **This is *not* an effort endorsed by the Free Software Foundation or the GNU Project.
 This is also *not* an effort associated in any way